Italian Eggs

 Instructions

-- Once the sauce begins to bubble, cover the pan and cook for 3-5 minutes, or until the egg whites are set and the yolks are cooked to your liking.
+- Cover the skillet and reduce the heat to medium-low.
+Cook for 5-7 minutes, or until the egg whites are set and the yolks reach your preferred doneness.

 Nutrition